Bradford, Chickasaw County, Iowa

 Bradford is an unincorporated community in Chickasaw County, Iowa, United States.

 Originally founded as a Native American trading post, Bradford grew into the county seat of Chickasaw County, before losing its courthouse, post office, and most of its residents.
 Bradford remains the site of a history museum and the Little Brown Church, the inspiration for the 1857 song, "The Church in the Wildwood".

+Geography

+Bradford lies along Highway 346 northeast of Nashua.